flyteorg/flyte/rsts/deployment/sandbox.rst

 ###################

 .. warning::
-    The sandbox deployment is not suitable for production environments.
+    Don't use sandbox deployment for production environments.
 For an in-depth overview of how to productionize your Flyte deployment, checkout the :ref:`deployment` guide.

 **********************